DusterTheFirst/bicbacboe/README.md

 This here is the source code for the one and only BicBacBoe.
 BicBacBoe and all of its source code is licensed under the [GPL-3.0 License](#License).

+# About
+BicBacBoe started out as a way to learn how to develop full stack webapps and has evolved to, idk, this?

 ## License
         BicBacBoe 3 - Online Tic Tac Toe